 Using your professional expertise to make a tangible positive impact can highlight a wealth of employable skills: communication, teamwork, integrity and empathy.

-Cultivating your employable skills will help ensure a smooth return to work and offer long-term benefits far beyond the end of your trip.
+Knowing how to travel without ruining your career by cultivating your employable skills will help ensure a smooth return to work and offer long-term benefits far beyond the end of your trip.